pysocrates/emote-ai/emote-ai-v2.md

 ## Concept Update: Emotion-Lite 2.0

-In the original Emotion-Lite AI framework, agent behavior was governed by just two emotional primitives:
+In the original Emote-AI framework, agent behavior was governed by just two emotional primitives:

 * **Desire**: Goal-oriented motivation (the "pull" toward outcomes)
 * **Anxiety**: Regulatory tension due to uncertainty, failure risk, or external obstacles